headwirecom/helix-sportsmagazine/README.md

 This can be used to get a list of pages to import vi [Franklin Importer - UI](https://github.com/adobe/helix-importer-ui).

-Chacking `Update Importer` will cause URLs in `Import - Bulk` page of the Importer to be updated with the list of URLs from the Sitemap.
+Checking `Update Importer` will cause URLs in `Import - Bulk` page of the Importer to be updated with the list of URLs from the Sitemap.
 Open or refresh http://localhost:3001/tools/importer/helix-importer-ui/index.html and click on `Import - Bulk`.